-The CCD provides comprehensive career development support that can help students in all stages of career planning and in the decision-making process, from choosing a major to negotiating salary.
+The CCD provides comprehensive career development support that can help students in all stages of the career planning and decision-making process, from choosing a major to negotiating a salary.
+The more familiar you are with our services, the easier it will be to refer a student to the CCD.

-To support the needs of students, the CCD has designated staff members that serve as liaisons to several schools to facilitate campus-wide collaborations and information sharing.
+To support the needs of students, the CCD has designated staff members that serve as liaisons to schools, residential colleges, and cross-campus departments to facilitate campus-wide collaborations and information sharing.
 Partner with your liaison to identify CCD programs and services to support your student’s career exploration, job/internship search, and graduate success.
-The CCD staff also serves as associates to many of the Residential Colleges.
+If you are unsure who your CCD liaison is, feel free to email us at firstname.lastname@example.org and we will gladly put you in contact with them.

 The CCD encourages you to include career-related activities as part of your course material.
 In order to preserve the high level of customer service that students deserve and expect and prepare for time periods of increased traffic, we ask that you partner with us on your assignments or activities that require students to visit the CCD.
-Please consider reaching out to us prior to the first week of classes so we can best accommodate your students.
+Please consider reaching out to us well in advance of your request in order to give us time to respond and to ensure that a staff member is available.

 The CCD can present on a wide range of career-development related topics designed to assist your students in their career journey.
-We also have peer career advisors (PCAs) available who can present “Overview of Services” presentations or facilitate in-class announcements.
+We also have Peer Career Advisors (PCAs) available who can present “Overview of Services” presentations or facilitate in-class presentations.
 Due to the limited number of CCD staff and the high student demand for individual career counseling appointments, we cannot guarantee that we will be able facilitate every request.
-Click here.
+Click here to request a presentation.

-If you are looking to hire students, please familiarize yourself with the National Association of Colleges and Employers (NACE) standards.
+If you are planning to hire students, please familiarize yourself with the National Association of Colleges and Employers (NACE) standards.

-Students aren’t the only one interested in their success; their accomplishments are also very important to the college.
-Staff members in career services, admissions, development, alumni relations, and you, the faculty, have a direct investment in their achievement.
+Students are not the only ones interested in their success; their accomplishments are also very important to the university.
+Staff members in career services, academic advising, admissions, development, alumni relations, and you, the faculty, have a direct investment in their achievement.
 The role you play in the employment process complements the role played by career services.
 Occasionally, however, helping students in their job searches can result in unanticipated illegal or unethical actions.

 Dear [Name of Employer]: